 The ability to trap a crystal of calcium ions in a well-controlled environment allows us to perform spectroscopy measurements to study the atomic structure.
 Recently, we implemented a technique of using photon counting to measure the branching fractions of an excited state decay with high precision.
 This work recently appeared in Phy.
 Rev. Lett.
 111, 023004 (2013).

 We use fast laser switchings to perform spectroscopy of dipole transitions of trapped calcium ions.
 This scheme circumvents the usual difficulties due to dark resonances and Doppler heating.
 We apply this scheme to observe micromotion modulated spectra of trapped calcium ions.
 More details can be found in arXiv:1312.7617.

 Local detection of quantum correlations

 Detection of quantum correlations usually requires access to all of the correlated subsystems.
 Following a protocol proposed by M. Gessner and H.-P. Breuer for local detection of quantum correlations, we experimentally demonstate that it is possible to detect quantum correlations between two degrees of freedom of a trapped ion without accessing one of them.
 We use the ion's electronic degree of freedom to represent an open quantum system interacting with an inaccessible environment modeled by the ion's motion.
-This work is accepted for publication in Nature Physics.
-The preprint can be found on arXiv.
+For details, see Nature Phys. doi:10.1038/nphys2851 (2013).